whisthq/whist/client-applications/README.md

 Some pieces of state, such as the user's authentication token, are stored in the file system and persist between app launches.
 This state is persisted in the file `config.json`.

 Similarly, logs from the client app will be stored in `logs/client.log` and logs from the protocol will be stored in `logs/protocol.log` within the application data folder.

+On the server-side, logs are located in the `/usr/share/fractal/` folder within the Mandelbox that services the client-app.
+To access them, after having connected to the dev instances' `host-service` by following the procedure from the section above, find the container ID of the mandelbox that was created to service the client-app, then run `docker exec -it <container ID> /bin/bash`.
+You will now have a shell instance connected to the container.
+You can then use your editor of choice (`nano`, `vim`, etc...) or `less`/`tail` to check the logs.

 ## Client Application Source Code